katze225/ProxyParser/README.md

 - Easy to use
 - Easy to understand
-- Easy to integrate into app.
+- Easy to integrate into app

 ### Usage
 `python proxy.py`